 In my case, I tested out importing information from my Mint.com account.
 PocketSmith explained some simple instructions in order to do this, which involved logging into my Mint account and exporting the information.
 Then I simply uploaded the Excel file to PocketSmith’s site.

-Once your account is ready, you’ll be taken to the Dashboard, where you can view your earning and spending habits.
+Once your account is ready, you’ll be taken to the dashboard, where you can view your earning and spending habits.
 By clicking on the different buttons, you can see your past spending history for up to six months (for the free version).
 The dashboard also includes a snapshot of your budget and financial forecast.
 More on those in a moment.

 After taking a look at your overall spending information, the next step is to create a budget.
 This will help you spot any problem areas where you’re over- or under-spending.

 Importing From Mint